Master of Arts in Teaching Elementary Education

 If you have a genuine interest in helping children realize their dreams, Rollins can provide you with the education to succeed in the classroom.

-Earn your master's degree and become eligible for a Florida Professional Teaching Certificate in Elementary Education/ESOL/Reading (K-6) through the Master of Arts in Teaching program.
+Do you already have a bachelor's degree and want to get certified to teach?
+Become eligible for a Florida Professional Teaching Certificate in Elementary Education/ESOL/Reading (K-6) while earning your master's degree through the Master of Arts in Teaching program.

 The Master of Arts in Teaching (MAT) is a state-approved teacher education program.
 Designed for those who wish to teach in elementary schools, the Master of Arts in Teaching (M.A.T.) provides opportunities for students to pursue graduate studies and to meet professional certification requirements for teaching in Florida.
 The M.A.T. program focuses on the mastery of content specialization, the teaching/learning process, and the application of educational research to classroom activities.
 Applicants must have a bachelor’s degree from an accredited institution in an area other than elementary education.